How to write descriptions and create a sense of place

 I hope it’s obvious that that sentence hardly transports us anywhere.
 It’s too bland.
 Too unfocused.
 Too generic.
 There are literally thousands of villages in the world which would fit that description.

-In short, it’s the detail that gives this description its vibrancy.
+In short, what makes Marquez’s description so vivid is its use of telling detail.
 They’re not just houses, they’re adobe houses.
 The river doesn’t just flow over stones, its flows over polished stones that are white and enormous, like (wow!) prehistoric eggs.

 The sentence works so well because Marquez has: